ciromattia/kcc/README.md

 On Windows 11, you may need to run in compatibility mode for an older Windows version.

-On Mac, right click open to get past the security warning.
+On Mac, right click open to get past the security warning. macOS 12 Monterey or later is required, you can use https://dortania.github.io/OpenCore-Legacy-Patcher/ to get a newer macOS on unsupported hardware.

 For flatpak, Docker, and AppImage versions, refer to the wiki: https://github.com/ciromattia/kcc/wiki/Installation